-- 1) Loosen the two thumb screws which hold the module into place.
-Phillips screws are incorporated into the thumbscrews and they made need to be loosened first. - 2) Grasping the two loosened thumb screws pull the module straight out of the card cage. - 3) To install the replacement module place the module into the guide-rails of the slot and press down firmly into place.
+- 2) Grasping the two loosened thumb screws pull the module straight out of the card cage. - 3) To install the replacement module place the module into the guide-rails of the slot and press down firmly into place.
 Each type of module is keyed uniquely to fit in only one slot within the card cage.
 Once the card is seated into place properly tighten the thumb screws.

 The SB II low level and mid level amplifier stages are field replaceable by simply removing the module and plugging in a replacement.
 These modules are HOT switchable meaning they can be swapped without powering down the system.
 RF cables attached to the modules must be removed (5/16" wrench) prior to swapping the modules and must be re-attached after the new module is in place. when replacing the RF cables do not overtighten the SMA connectors.
 They should be tightened just slightly more than hand tight or to the specification of 7 in/lbs.
 Modules can be swapped between the uplink and downlink branches for troubleshooting purposes.
 If a problem exists in one branch and the problem moves to the other branch when modules are swapped around this indicates a defective module.

-Note: After an amplifier module is replaced use the Calibrate Currents software function to properly set the amplifiers alarm trip point, see page 9.
+Note: After an amplifier module is replaced use the Calibrate Currents software function to properly set the amplifiers alarm trip point, see page 10.
 Due to slight differences in component tolerances the trip point must be reset for any new amplifier assemblies introduced into the system.